codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a pig that knows karate?
-A pork chop!
+Did you hear about the guy whose whole left side was cut off?
+He's all right now.

 ## Daily Trivia

-Which RAID array type is associated with data mirroring?
+What amount of bits commonly equals one byte?
- 1. RAID 0
+ 1. 64
- 2. RAID 10
+ 2. 8
- 3. RAID 5
+ 3. 2
- 4. RAID 1
+ 4. 1

 <details>
   <summary>Answer</summary>
-  RAID 1
+  8
 </details>